Duxbury, Massachusetts

-Duxbury (alternative older spelling: "Duxborough") is a historic seaside town in Plymouth County, Massachusetts, United States.
+Duxbury (alternative older spelling: "Duxborough") is a town in Plymouth County, Massachusetts, United States.
 A suburb located on the South Shore approximately 35 mi to the southeast of Boston, the population was 16,090 at the 2020 census.

-Geographic and demographic information on the specific parts of the town of Duxbury is available in the articles Duxbury (CDP), Green Harbor, and South Duxbury.
+The town contains the census-designated places (CDPs) of Duxbury, Green Harbor, and South Duxbury.

 History

 The area now known as Duxbury was inhabited by people as early as 12,000 to 9,000 BCE.
 By the time European settlers arrived here, the region was inhabited by the Wampanoags, who called this place Mattakeesett, meaning "place of many fish."